huntergregal/mimipenguin/README.md

 ## Details
 Takes advantage of cleartext credentials in memory by dumping the process and extracting lines that have a high probability of containing cleartext passwords.
 Will attempt to calculate each word's probability by checking hashes in /etc/shadow, hashes in memory, and regex searches.

+## Known Issues
+* The 32bit variant of mimipenguin (C build) may fail in a 64bit userspace as it currently does not adequatley handle searching a 64bit address space

 ## Requires
 * root permissions